-June 9, 2012 in bodily injury limits, claim for personal injury, full tort, limited tort, pain and suffering damages, pain and suffering settlements, Pennsylvania Car Insurance, uninsured/underinsured motorists
+June 9, 2012 in bodily injury limits, bradford, Bradford Car Insurance, Bradford PA, bradford pennsylvania, car insurance, car insurance in bradford, car insurance in bradford pa, claim for personal injury, full tort, limited tort, pain and suffering damages, pain and suffering settlements, uninsured/underinsured motorists

 When you are involved in an auto accident in Pennsylvania, you need to cooperate with your insurer to get the money you deserve.
 Your Pennsylvania car insurance will pay to repair your car and will also pay to repair the other vehicle if you are deemed at fault for the loss.
 If you are not at-fault for the loss and you were injured as a result of the accident, you may have the right to file for reimbursement and pain suffering.
 Some drivers feel like they can only file claims on tangible bills that can be proven in court.
 When you have an insurer that is willing to fight for you, you can collect on more than just tangible bills.
 Find out how to file a claim for pain and suffering and how much you can expect to collect so you can get your life back to normal.

 How to File a Claim For Personal Injury Including Pain and Suffering

 If you have been involved in an accident, the first thing you need to do is go to the doctor to make sure you are healthy.
 If you have any injuries, going to the doctor immediately will show that you took the proper precautions early.
 After you are discharged from the hospital, you can call your insurance company to file a claim.
 When you file the claim, they will ask where you sought treatment and whether or not you were injured.
 Some injuries do not show immediately so you should never tell the other party you are fine or you were at-fault.
 Give the insurer all of the information you have and they will contact the other party’s insurer for you.